Combat sport clubs used to boost recruitment for white nationalist hate group, report says

 Patriot Front and other white nationalist groups are fueling the expansion of extremist groups in the U.S. – and control at least a dozen clubs nationwide.
 Since 2023, there has been a 14% increase in hate groups, according to the SPLC, which says it tracks 1,430 hate and antigovernment groups across the country.

 Active Clubs have had a presence since 2023 in at least 34 states, including Arizona, California, Ohio, Kansas, Montana, Pennsylvania, South Carolina and Florida, according to the Counter Extremism Project.
-The SPLC says white nationalists use active clubs for recruitment.
 The groups host training sessions, create propaganda videos and participate in demonstrations and flash rallies, according to experts.
 They push male supremacy ideology, share workout selfies and encourage each other to reach peak physicality in preparation for marches or possible future conflicts, experts say.

 Robert Rundo, the founder of a white supremacist group based in Southern California, is credited with introducing the idea of Active Clubs, according to the Anti-Defamation League.
 In 2021, Rundo began hosting a podcast called "Active Club Podcast," where he and his co-host encouraged listeners to establish their own clubs.
 He hawked what he called "white nationalism 3.0" — a more local, decentralized approach to the white nationalist movement.